Colorado Springs Motorcycle Accident Lawyers

-Drivers frequently accuse bicyclists or motorcyclists after a crash.
-However, most motorcycle crashes are the aftereffect of a driver’s negligent actions.
+Drivers frequently accuse motorcyclists after a crash.
+However, most motorcycle accidents are caused by a driver’s negligent actions.

 Doorings are a major cause of accidents in the United States.
 They happen when a driver suddenly opens the door of their parked vehicle into the way of an approaching cyclist.
 The oncoming cyclist at that point runs into the car door and gets knocked off the bicycle.
 That can result in serious injuries for the cyclist

 Some drivers pass motorcycle riders and fail to give them enough room on the road.
 That often results in the vehicle hitting the side of the cyclist and running the motorcycle off the street

 Many drivers turn right at a road intersection without taking the time to ensure the way is clear.
 Motorcycles using the same intersection frequently get hit.